-Some proposals to allow Medicare to negotiate drug prices would simply strike the MMA’s non-interference clause, thereby giving the Secretary the option to negotiate drug prices on behalf of all Medicare beneficiaries, including those enrolled in private Part D plans.6 Proposals at the other end of the regulatory spectrum would establish a public Part D plan to operate alongside private Part D plans and administered by HHS under the oversight of the Secretary.7 Under this approach, the Secretary would establish a formulary for the public Part D plan and negotiate prices for drugs on that formulary.
+Some proposals to allow Medicare to negotiate drug prices would strike the MMA’s non-interference clause and authorize the HHS Secretary to negotiate drug prices on behalf of Medicare beneficiaries enrolled in private Part D plans.4 Others would allow the Secretary to negotiate drug prices by establishing a public Part D plan to operate alongside private Part D plans and administered by HHS under the oversight of the Secretary.5 Under this approach, the Secretary would establish a formulary for the public Part D plan and negotiate prices for drugs on that formulary.
 Some recent proposals designed primarily to expand health insurance coverage (including Medicare-for-all and Medicare buy-in proposals) or improve the stability of the Affordable Care Act marketplaces include provisions that would authorize the HHS Secretary to negotiate drug prices.6

 What has CBO said about the potential for savings?

 CBO has suggested that savings could potentially be achieved under a defined set of circumstances.
 For example, in addition to simply removing the non-interference clause and allowing the Secretary to negotiate drug prices, CBO has said that in order to obtain price discounts, the Secretary would need authority to establish a formulary that included some drugs and excluded others and imposed other utilization management restrictions, in much the same way that private Part D plans do.
-And yet, CBO has questioned whether the Secretary would be willing to exclude certain drugs or impose limitations on coverage, as private plans do, “given the potential impact on stakeholders.”11 Savings could also arise if the Secretary were authorized to set drug prices administratively or take regulatory action against companies that did not offer discounts of a certain magnitude.
-CBO has not estimated the potential savings associated with these options.12
+And yet, CBO has questioned whether the Secretary would be willing to exclude certain drugs or impose limitations on coverage, as private plans do, “given the potential impact on stakeholders.”
+Savings could also be achieved if the Secretary were authorized to set drug prices administratively or take regulatory action against companies that did not offer discounts of a certain magnitude.
+CBO has not estimated the potential savings associated with these options.9

-CBO has also suggested there is some potential for savings if the Secretary had authority to negotiate prices for a select number of drugs or types of drugs, such as unique drugs that lack competitor products or therapeutic alternatives13, which would include many of today’s high-priced specialty drugs and biologics.
+In addition, CBO has suggested there is some potential for savings if the Secretary had authority to negotiate prices for a select number of drugs or types of drugs, such as unique drugs that lack competitor products or therapeutic alternatives.
+This would include many of today’s high-priced specialty drugs and biologics.
 But according to CBO’s assessment of this approach in 2007, if only a small share of Medicare drug spending was attributable to the selected drugs, overall federal savings from price negotiations would be “modest” and manufacturers could offset potential losses by setting higher launch prices for their drugs.
-Although this approach was included in President Obama’s proposed budgets for FY2016 and FY2017, neither the Office of Management and Budget (OMB) nor CBO scored any savings associated with this provision.14
+Although this approach was included as a provision of President Obama’s proposed budgets for FY2016 and FY2017, neither the Office of Management and Budget (OMB) nor CBO scored any savings associated with this provision.10

-Why has this issue resurfaced and what are its prospects?
+Why has this idea resurfaced and what are its prospects?

-With Medicare Part D prescription drug spending growth on the rise, and strong public support for policymakers to take action to ensure the affordability of medications, policy options to lower drug prices, including allowing Medicare to negotiate drug prices, are being mentioned on Capitol Hill and on the presidential campaign trail.
-Other approaches not addressed here but also mentioned as ways to control drug costs include: greater drug price transparency, modifying regulations to speed generic drugs and biosimilars to market, value-based purchasing, reference pricing, reducing drug companies’ market exclusivity period, and extending the Medicaid drug price rebate to low-income Medicare Part D enrollees.
+With Medicare Part D prescription drug spending growth on the rise, and strong public support for policymakers to take action to ensure the affordability of medications, policy options to lower drug prices, including allowing Medicare to negotiate drug prices, are being mentioned by some policymakers in Congress and by President Trump.
+Other approaches not addressed here but also proposed as ways to control drug costs include: greater drug price transparency, modifying regulations to speed generic drugs and biosimilars to market, value-based purchasing, reference pricing, reducing drug companies’ market exclusivity period, and extending the Medicaid drug price rebate to low-income Medicare Part D enrollees.
 According to CBO, the rebate proposal would achieve $145 billion in savings to Medicare over a ten-year period (2017-2026).